tburch/dropwizard-extras/dropwizard-extras-view/dropwizard-extras-view-handlebars/README.md

     	<version>1.0.0-SNAPSHOT</version>
  	</dependency>

-If you want to use a specific instance of Handlebars (so you can use your own Helpers, TemplateCache, etc.), add the ViewBundle with the HandlebarsInstance in the initialize method of your Service class:
+If you want to use a specific instance of Handlebars (so you can use your own Helpers, TemplateCache, etc.), add the ViewBundle with the Handlebars instance in the initialize method of your Service class:

 	public void initialize(Bootstrap<MyConfiguration> bootstrap) {
  		Handlebars hbs =